 We discussed cooking-related fires in last week’s Thanksgiving Security Tips.
 Of course, Thanksgiving — and the holidays in general — provide plenty of opportunities for cooking mishaps.
 However, fire concerns do not begin and end strictly with oven use.
 House fires increase dramatically as homeowners begin using their heaters regularly.
 As cold weather starts moving in, clean and dust your heaters.
 Ensure that no clothes or drapes are in contact with your heater when you turn the heat on.
 Taking these simple precautions can greatly reduce the chance of a fire during the coldest months of the year.

 Space heaters also deserve special attention.
 The National Fire Protection Association (NFPA) reports that space heaters cause 43% of all home fires and a staggering 83% of all home heating fatalities.
 For safe space heater usage, unplug space heaters before leaving the room they are heating.
 Make sure to turn off all space heaters before going to sleep.
 Finally, keep space heaters away from combustibles, and plug them into a wall outlet and not an extension cord or cord or power strip.
 Following these steps can help keep you both safe and warm during frigid weather.
 Of course, cold weather threatens homes with other disasters as well.
-Let’s look at how to protect your home from other weather-related dangers.
+Let’s look at how to create notifications for other weather-related dangers.

 Install Security Equipment to Detect Weather-Related Disasters